iva2k/svelte-blank-20220525/CREATING.md

 TODO: (blocked by upstream) When there's a fix for node>17 and storybook / webpack@4, remove `NODE_OPTIONS=--openssl-legacy-provider` from `package.json`.

-#### \*.stories.svelte files
+#### Using \*.stories.svelte files

-Another open/unresolved issue is storybook's v6.5.3 storyStoreV7=true not parsing `.stories.svelte` files.
+An open/unresolved issue is storybook's v6.5.3 storyStoreV7=true not parsing `.stories.svelte` files.
 And storyStoreV7=false does not load stories at all (no filed issues).
 So use only `.stories.tsx` for now.

 <https://github.com/storybookjs/storybook/issues/16673>

-Finally, got Storybook working with stories (.tsx, not .svelte) for Counter and Header (after reworking Header into Header + PureHeader).
+At least, Storybook is working with stories (.tsx, not .svelte) for Counter and Header (after reworking Header into Header + PureHeader).

  However, Counter.svelte has Typescript, and Storybook chokes on it, similar to this issue:

 <https://stackoverflow.com/questions/70681325/storybook-vite-svelte-typescript-typescript-not-being-processed-in-st>